linjuajith/LinkedSignatureVIV/README.md

 Our code is organized as
 -SigLVIV.c
 -videos folder
+-Results.txt

 SigLVIV.c performs the key generation, signature generation, blockchain storage and verification of the signatures for the test videos.
 Copy videos from the videos folder to the folder containing SigLVIV.c.
+Results.txt contains sample output.

 ## Prerequisites